SESMG/SESMG/README.md

 ✓ Modeling and Optimization of holistic energy systems <br />
 ✓ Automated modeling of urban energy systems <br />
 ✓ Several result plotting oportunities <br />
-✓ Usable on Windows, MacOS and Linux <br />
+✓ Usable on Windows and Linux <br />

 ✘ More time to code other things ... wait ✓!